-I am a researcher and Phd student at Department of Signal Processing (Tampere University of Technology).
+I am a researcher and Phd student at Laboratory of Signal Processing (Tampere University of Technology).
 My primary research interest is in content analysis of audio signals, and recent years I have been focusing especially on environmental audio.
 During the years, I have worked in numerous academic and industrial projects related to the content analysis of audio signals.
 On my free time, I like to play basketball and develop various personal coding projects.

 My current research topics include automatic sound event detection, automatic audio context recognition and auditory scene synthesis.
 I have worked on various research topics related on audio signal processing, audio classification, and audio content analysis since 2000 as a member of the Audio Research Group.
 In my master studies, I studied musical genre classification and other music classification problems.
 Later, I concentrated a few year on musical instrument classification in multi-source situation.
 More recently, I have studied topics which falls under the Computational Auditory Scene Analysis, e.g. sound event detection in multi-source situations.